Working with a broker or salesperson

 Make sure your broker or salesperson is registered

-In Ontario, in order to trade in real estate, brokers and salespersons must be registered under the Real Estate Business and Brokers Act, 2002.
-Before you begin working with a real estate broker or salesperson make sure you confirm that they are registered by using the online search feature.
+In Ontario, in order to trade in real estate, brokers and salespersons must be registered with RECO.
+Before you begin working with a real estate broker or salesperson make sure you confirm that they are registered by using the Real Estate Professional Search feature.

 The information available to you includes the registration status, the current expiry date of registration and regulatory activities related to the brokerage, broker or salesperson, such as:

 - Registrar’s Proposals to refuse, revoke, or suspend or apply conditions to a registration